gospel-desk/www.logstown.com/about/index.md

 ---

 Gospel Desk is a publishing company focused on Christian evangelism and catechesis rooted in the Gospels.
+Our mission is to help the Church build faith through the Gospels.

 Chad Whitacre is the sole proprietor of Gospel Desk.
 He holds a B.A. in Ancient Languages with a minor in Theology from Wheaton College (Illinois), and is a